fengzilong/cheatsheet/README.md

 # cheatsheet

-> cheatsheet for efficiency and some tricks
+> cheatsheet for efficiency and some other tricks

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->